Friendship is one of the themes in my memoir, At Home on the Kazakh Steppe. And one I wanted to investigate a bit further. Hence, a blog post on it.

-Using Facebook as an example: Perhaps they are in a forum you are also in and you begin to notice the type of Comments they make, the posts they Like or Share.
-You perk up.
-You are curious about what they might post on their own Timeline; you may even visit it.
+Using social media as an example: Perhaps they are in a forum you are in and you begin to notice the Comments they make and the posts they Like.
+You perk up, curious about what they might post on their own Timeline; you visit it.
 What else have they said that you might like?
 What else have they shared before you came on the scene?
 You hit the Add Friend button.

-Staying with our Facebook example, they have confirmed your Friend request.
+Staying with our social media example, they have confirmed your Friend request.
 Or, you have confirmed theirs.
 Or they are now Following you.
 In any case, you both recognize something in the other that interests you.
 You are Facebook Friends, Instagram buddies, Pinterest something or other.

-In our Facebook example, you notice what they Share and you find yourself sharing each other’s posts more and more.
+In our Facebook example, you find yourself sharing each other’s posts more and more.
 But, it is in this stage that (I think) the limitation of social media arises.
-For no matter which you use (Twitter, Facebook, Goodreads, LinkedIn, or any of the myriad others), with all their strengths, they still bring people together in only one dimension — over the Internet.
+For no matter which you use (Twitter, Facebook, Goodreads, LinkedIn, or any of the myriad others), with all their strengths, they still bring people together in only one dimension — across a screen.

 Friendship, the kind that Emerson spoke of, the kind where you “can afford to be stupid,” needs to exist in multiple dimensions.
 For that to happen, you need different environments, varying situations, and many possible reactions.

 Stage Three requires variety.
 Outings, parties, conversations, coffee, lunch, face-to-face comraderie is vital.
-Drinks at the bar, laughs, fun: these mark the essence of Stage Three relationships.
+Drinks at the bar, laughs, board games, fun: these mark the essence of Stage Three relationships.

-For your friendship to move to the next stage, you also need to experience heartbreaks, disappointments, and mistakes together.
+For you to move to this next stage, you need to experience heartbreaks, disappointments, and mistakes together.
 And then you need to survive them.